A guide to the herb sage, including medicinal value and ideas for use in cooking.

 Sage is low in calories and fat, as are all herbs, and can therefore be added to all meals without having to worry about putting on weight.

 Sage is a very good source of Vitamin A, calcium, iron and potassium.
 Vitamin A and calcium are both especially important for maintaining healthy teeth, bones and skin.
-(For more information on the health benefits of vitamins and minerals.

 Health benefits of sage